onbramajo/APCDepressionEurope/README.md

 # APCDepressionEurope
+(Still Unfinished!)
 Code and Materials to An Age-Period-Cohort Approach to Analyse Late-Life Depression Prevalence in Six European Countries, 2004–2016